-The UW School of Medicine and Public Health has a strong, ongoing commitment to diversity in training future physicians.
-In the BerbeeWalsh Department of Emergency Medicine, we believe that embracing diversity makes our community stronger and helps us provide the best care to our patients.
+The UW School of Medicine and Public Health is deeply committed to training the next generation of physicians.
+In the BerbeeWalsh Department of Emergency Medicine, we believe that fostering social impact and belonging strengthens our community and helps us provide the best care for patients.

-We’re excited to welcome fourth-year medical students from around the country.
+We’re excited to welcome fourth-year medical students from across the country to rotate at UW Health.
 Our faculty are passionate about emergency medicine and eager to teach and mentor students.

 About the Scholarship

-Our four-week Advanced EM Elective is a hands-on, high-impact rotation designed for students applying to emergency medicine residency programs.
-As a sub-intern, you’ll take the lead in managing seriously ill patients with a wide variety of conditions—building your confidence and clinical skills in real time.
-You’ll also take part in advanced simulation sessions that sharpen your teamwork and decision-making under pressure.
-Students consistently rank this elective as one of the top experiences of their medical school journey.
+Our four-week Advanced EM Elective is a hands-on rotation for students applying to emergency medicine residency programs.
+As a sub-intern, you’ll take the lead in managing critically ill patients with a wide range of conditions, building confidence and clinical skills in real time.
+You will also join advanced simulation sessions that strengthen teamwork and decision-making under pressure.
+Students consistently rank this elective as one of the most valuable experiences of their medical school training.

 Our scholarship includes: